vipafattal/TajweedParser/README.md

 # Setup

 #### Step 1
-add in your root build.gradle at the end of repositories
+add to your project build.gradle at the end of repositories
 ```groovy
 allprojects {
 		repositories {